NetEng-Pro/neteng-pro.github.io/README.md

 ---
 ## 🚀 About Me
-I'm a network security enginneer specializing in Palo Alto Networks solutions, including PAN-OS Next-Gen Firewalls (NGFWs) and Panorama management server.
+I'm a Network Security Enginneer specializing in [Palo Alto Networks](https://www.paloaltonetworks.com) solutions, including PAN-OS [Next-Gen Firewalls](https://docs.paloaltonetworks.com/pan-os) (NGFWs) and [Panorama management server](https://docs.paloaltonetworks.com/panorama).
 I have dabbled with Android development for some time and have recently taken an interest in substituting open-source apps instead of commercial and/or closed-source programs.

 &NonBreakingSpace; <!-- space for clarity -->